 All workers in Australia are protected by law, regardless of visa status or citizenship.
 Your employer must comply with Australian workplace laws, and are obliged to pay you for all time worked.
 They must also provide a safe working environment.
 If you have any worries or complaints about your employer, you can get in touch with the Fair Work Commission.

-After July 1, 2024, UK citizens will not have to complete specified work to apply for a second or third Working Holiday Visa.
+Since July 2024, UK citizens will not have to complete specified work to apply for a second or third Working Holiday Visa.
 If you are a UK citizen and applying for your second or third Working Holiday Visa before this date, you will still have to have done your specified work.

 Before you start a job for your 88 days, you should make 100% sure that the location of the work is in an eligible regional area.
-You can find the list of eligible postcodes here.
+You can find the list of eligible postcodes here. ย

 No, most farm jobs do not require previous experience.
 Employers typically look for hardworking and reliable workers.